jennomics/WorkflowPaper/General notes on molecular and microbiology.md

 3. How much time is available for growth and isolation?
     + growth rates differ both between organisms (e.g., species 1 versus species 2) and also in different conditions for the same organisms (e.g., species 1 at \(20\,^{\circ}\mathrm{C}\) vs. \(37\,^{\circ}\mathrm{C}\))
-    + many bacteria will grow faster at higher temperatures, but at some point, a threshhold will be reached and many species won't grow (PLEASE REMOVE ALL CONTRACTIONS LIKE WON'T)
+    + for many microbes there is an "optimal growth temperature"(OGT - the temperature at which it grows best) but the OGT varies between species
     + you will be able to isolate a greater diversity of organisms if you allow a long time for slow-growing things to grow

-5. What types of equipment are available to you?
+4. What types of equipment are available to you?

-   + if something grows most happily at \(37\,^{\circ}\mathrm{C}\), then you will need to have an incubator and shaker available at that temperature
+   + if something grows most happily at \(37\,^{\circ}\mathrm{C}\), then you will need to have an incubator and shaker available at that temperature (EXPLAIN WHY YOU NEED A SHAKER?)

  For our previous work we have simply used a rich media such as lysogeny broth (LB) and growth at either room temperature or \(37\,^{\circ}\mathrm{C}\).